 Glacier weather station

 Our time-lapse camera systems are designed to remain operational in extreme cold and dark conditions for extended periods.
-The materials used are chosen for the unit to survive high wind stress, sand blasting, rodent attack, etcetera.
-Ideal for monitoring glacier calving, glacier movement, meltwater streams, snow cover, and any other process too slow for conventional video to capture.
+The materials used are chosen for the unit to survive high wind stress, sand blasting, rodent attack, and other threats to instrumentation in polar and high-altitude regions.
+Ideal for monitoring glacier calving, glacier movement, meltwater flow, changes in snow cover, and other process too slow for conventional video to capture.

-We produce thermistor strings that allow you to measure subsurface temperatures with precision.
-Entirely constructed from its basic components, our thermistor strings will exactly meet your requirements.
+Worth a special mention, we produce thermistor strings that allow you to measure subsurface temperatures with precision.
+Hand-made by our technicians and entirely constructed from their basic components, our thermistor strings will meet your requirements exactly.
 The strings can be used in snow, ice, water, soil, or rock.

 Robotic observational platform

-Our partner Polar Research Equipment offers full robotic data collection services, managing all operations and maintenance of the robot in the field so you can focus on science.
-Their robots are exceptionally useful on glaciers and ice sheet, as their low ground pressure allows them to operate in snow-covered crevassed regions inaccessible to humans.
+Through our partner Polar Research Equipment we offer robotic data collection services.
+These robots are exceptionally useful on glaciers and ice sheet, as their low ground pressure allows them to operate in snow-covered crevassed regions inaccessible to humans.
 Even on safe ground, robots can tow more instrumentation, for a longer period, and faster than a human can.